icerpc/icerpc-docs/pages/slice/encoding/operation.md

 where `T?` represents the stream parameter type.

 ### Empty optimization

-As an optimization, when an operation has no argument at all, its empty argument list can be encoded as nothing at all.
+When an operation has no argument at all, its empty argument list can be encoded as a segment holding an empty struct (as per the rules described above) or as nothing at all.
 {% /slice2 %}

 ## Payload and payload continuation {% icerpcSlice=true %}